thiagodebona/RamsoftDotNetInterview/Readme.md

 Including ->   Simple console application to see the MiniJira tasks and board at **live**

+## What was requested

+- Users can add new tasks to the task board
+   - Details include name, description, deadline
+- Users can edit tasks and all details
+- Users can delete tasks
+- Users can attach images to tasks
+- Users can drill into tasks to see all details
+- Users can add columns to the task board representing different work states (ie. ToDo, In Progress and Done)
+- Users can move tasks between columns
+- Users can sort tasks in each column alphabetically by name
+  - Favorited tasks should be sorted to the top every time

+## What was delivered
+- All the requested feature plus the following:
+   > Multiple boards management, create/update/delete boards and it's informations

+   > Archived tasks from deleted columns

+   > Creation of users and authentication

+   > Know the user who created the task

+   > User can delete columns from boards and all it's linked tasks will be moved to the archived tasks

+   > Assign users to tasks

+   > Event dispatcher, notify and update connected users with the changes via WebSocket

+   > Live dashboard app to see the data

 # MiniJira 1.0 Features

  - Fully functional SwaggerUI with Bearer Auth available